22 Online Jobs For Students In The UK

 Overview

-Yep.
-You can get paid to take surveys.
-It’s one of the completely legitimate online jobs for students and also free to do.
+Yep, you can actually get paid to take surveys.
+These jobs are genuinely viable online jobs for students, and it comes at no cost.
 If you’re worried about why people get paid and what happens with your data, just know that the most reputable survey companies have systems in place.
 Plus, the reason companies pay you is that it’s far cheaper than cold calling.

 Responsibilities